jgwaugh/freqseq/notes.md

 Since $E[X_i] = 2p -1 $, the walk does not move along the origin.
 Instead, it travels along $i(2p - 1)$.

-This means that $d$ cannot be parallel, but must also move in parellel to the walk (corrected for bias).
+This means that $d$ cannot be parallel to the origin but must also move in parellel to the walk (corrected for bias).

 ### Case 1:  $p_t > p_c$